 The Barge is an undulating two lap course starting and finishing in the Garscube Sports Complex.

 The 2017 race started near the Maryhill Road entrance with runners following the road behind the clubhouse, round to the pitches at the lower level where the path narrows out.
 A sharp left over the bridge and it’s the first climb up to the Vet School, exiting the estate onto Bearsden Road via Ilay Road.
 The short downhill gives the legs some respite before the left turn and push along the gradual incline of Temple Road towards Dawsholm Park.

-Runners then enjoy the downhill of Dalsholm Road, crossing the River Kelvin and a short steep incline to Maryhill Road where you can regain some speed and stretch out the legs back to Garscube.
-On the second lap, you don’t turn left behind the clubhouse, instead you continue on over the bridge and complete the rest as before and finish up racing towards the bridge.
+Runners then enjoy the downhill of Dalsholm Road, crossing the River Kelvin and a short steep incline to Maryhill Road where you can regain some speed and stretch out the legs back to Garscube, ready for the second lap.
+At the end of the second lap, you don’t turn left behind the clubhouse, instead you race for the finish line towards the bridge.

 The race does not take place on closed roads, therefore runners should heed the instructions of marshals and not jeopardise their safety or the safety of others.